auth0/node-jsonwebtoken/README.md

 `options`:

 * `json`: force JSON.parse on the payload even if the header doesn't contain `"typ":"JWT"`.
-* `complete`: return an object with the decode payload and header.
+* `complete`: return an object with the decoded payload and header.

 Example